dmytro-kuchura/your-cast/readme.md

 ### Using PHP

-You can execute any command on the `php` container as you would do on any docker-compose container:
+You can execute any command on the `podcasts_php` container as you would do on any docker-compose container:

-`docker-compose exec php php -v`
+`docker exec podcasts_php php -v`

 ## Configuring PHP